Ulane Bonnel

-Ulane Bonnel (born Ulane Zeeck in Lingleville, Texas, on 22 September 1918 - died in Paris, France, on 26 September 2006) was a U.S. naval historian working in France, who played a major role developing professional connections between American and French naval historians and in founding both the scholarly journal Chronique d'histoire maritime and the French Commission of Maritime History (Commission française d'histoire maritime).
+Ulane Bonnel (née Zeeck; 22 September 1918 – 26 September 2006) was an American naval historian working in France, who played a major role developing professional connections between American and French naval historians and in founding both the scholarly journal Chronique d'histoire maritime and the French Commission of Maritime History (Commission française d'histoire maritime).

 Early life and education

-Ulane Zeeck took her Bachelor of Arts degree at West Texas State College at Canyon, Texas.
+Bonnel was born on 22 September 1918, in Lingleville, Texas.
+She took her Bachelor of Arts degree at West Texas State College at Canyon, Texas.
 She joined the U.S. Navy and was given a naval commission in 1943 after attending the Naval Midshipman's (Women's Reserve) Training School at Northampton, Massachusetts.
 While on active duty, she served as a recruiting officer, instructor, and personnel officer.
 At the end of the war, she served in the Congressional liaison unit at the Bureau of Naval Personnel.
 Leaving naval service in 1946 after reaching the rank of lieutenant commander, she went on to work for the Congressional Research Service at the Library of Congress, specializing in military affairs.
 While in Washington, she met an officer in the French Navy's medical corps then serving with the French naval mission in Washington, D.C., Paul-Henri Bonnel (1912–1984), whom she married in 1947.
-Following their marriage, Bonnel went to France with her husband, who had a distinguished career in the French Navy, rising to be chief of the maritime health service (chef du service santé des gens de mer) in 1969-72 and an internationally recognized biologist associated with the World Health Organization.
+Following their marriage, Bonnel went to France with her husband, who had a distinguished career in the French Navy, rising to be chief of the maritime health service (chef du service santé des gens de mer) from 1969 to 1972 and an internationally recognized biologist associated with the World Health Organization.

 After discovering a love for history in Texas, Bonnel went to the Université de Genève, Switzerland, while her husband was serving at the headquarters of the World Health Organization from 1951.
 There, she studied under aul Collart, Luc Monnier, and Pierre Traschler.
 Going further with her studies, she completed her doctoral thesis under Marcel Reinhard and Marcel Dunan at the Sorbonne on French and American privateering in the period between 1797 and 1815, including the Quasi-War with France and the War of 1812.